altdesktop/playerctl/README.md

 Without specifying any players to control, Playerctl will act on the first player it can find.

+Playerctl comes with a service called `playerctld` that monitors the activity of media players in the background.
+If `playerctld` is running, Playerctl will act on players in order of their last activity.

 You can list the names of players that are available to control that are running on the system with `playerctl --list-all`.

 If you'd only like to control certain players, you can pass the names of those players separated by commas with the `--player` flag.
 Playerctl will select the first instance of a player in that list that supports the command.
 To control all players in the list, you can use the `--all-players` flag.